 Filming and shooting these facilities alone could have filled a nice promotional clip for our client.
 However, as it was not wished to focus the content primarily on the hotel, but on the island’s beauty and hidden gems, we needed to increase our level of creativity a bit.
 That being said, both Greg and I were more than happy to be able to explore more of the island and to try the different activities on offer.

 If you are curious to see how we put the final piece into practise, click on the video on your right.
-Also check out Greg’s Vlog for behind-the-scenes updates and follow our next adventure to Juist in the North Sea!
+Also check out Greg’s Vlog for behind-the-scenes updates and follow our next destination marketing campaign on Juist in the North Sea!

 Last but not least, thank you for reading.
 We would be happy about feedback, comments, critique and questions, so stay tuned!